Scoring Your Credit - How's Your Credit Score

 Choosing a lender isn't the first step in becoming a homeowner.
-The content of your wallet starts the home buying process.
+In reality, the home buying process starts with your finances.
 To become a homeowner, considering your credit score is a must along with the type of lender for which you'll qualify in North Kingstown.

-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people normally having a score of 650.
-In recent years, however, some people have seen their score drop by hundreds of points after job loss, charged off credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the pieces in determining your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+Most people usually have a score of 650, but scores range from 300 to 850.
+In recent years, however, some borrowers have seen their score drop by hundreds of points as a result of job loss, delinquent credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the factors in calculating your FICO score are:

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 In reviewing your credit history, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
 This means you have three scores, one for each scoring model.

 Lenders want to make sure that allowing you a loan is a safe move.
 Your credit score gives lenders a view of what type of borrower you'd be solely because of your credit history.
 You'll need a score of at least 740 to get a acceptable interest rate.
 If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a stronger credit score.